FREQUENTLY ASKED QUESTIONS

 What are the planned project improvements?

-This project is being done to replace aging pavement and bridges, reduce congestion, enhance safety and improve bike and pedestrian crossings.
+This project is being done to replace aging infrastructure, reduce congestion and enhance safety.

 What improvements are being made for bicyclists and pedestrians?

-Construction is scheduled to begin in spring 2021 and last through late fall 2022.
+Construction is scheduled to begin as early as May 2021 and continue through 2022.
 Click Here to view the schedule.
+Construction schedules are subject to change due to weather or equipment delays.

 Why is an additional lane being added to eastbound I-80?